Traveling by air always re-awakens a few of my anxieties, specifically that I'll miss my flight or develop Deep Vein Thrombosis (DVT).

-Aside from the fact that I'm not use to wearing socks up to my knees, they felt extremely soft and comfortable.
+Aside from the fact that I'm not used to wearing socks up to my knees, they felt incredibly soft and comfortable.

 To avoid receiving any disapproving looks from your seatmates, TravelSox incorporates a quick-drying, anti-bacterial, anti-fungal, anti-viral material called Silver DryStat®.

 Overall, I had a positive first experience with my pair of TravelSox.